Spakelios/GameEngines2Assignment2023/README.md

 # Description

-the project involves a serie of slime creatures that are able to evolve and interact with eachother in a procedurally generated map using a list of behaviours.
-While the creatures does start as smal spheres they can grow up and change shape depending on user interaction: the player is able to drop food into the map by using the mouse, this will create a food pellet that the creatures will seek and eat.
+The project involves a series of slime creatures that are able to evolve and interact with eachother in a procedurally generated map using state machine behaviours.
+The creatures start as small spheres that can grow and change shape depending on user interaction.
+The player is able to drop food into the map by using the mouse, this will create a food pellet that the creatures will seek and eat.
 Once a creature eats a food pellet they lock in their mutation depending on which food they ate, the possible mutations are:

 + bipedal